 – Christopher Natsuume is also a UW MBA and is 3 Summit’s biggest financial supporter.

-The first phase of the project is to provide food to meet the basic needs of those who are struggling to feed families.
-3 Summits Nepal will distribute food rations to 21 trekking staff at Crystal Mountain Treks, to last them three months.
-We will also distribute one month’s ration to 100 free-lance trekking guides and staff.
+In the first phase of the project, we provided food to meet the basic needs of those who were struggling to feed families.
+3 Summits Nepal distributed food rations to 21 trekking staff at Crystal Mountain Treks, to last them three months.
+We also distributed one month’s ration to 100 free-lance trekking guides and staff.
 Each package will include rice 30 kg, masoor dal 2 kg, dhara mustard oil 2 liters, and chickpeas 2 kg.
 Each package with one month’s ration will cost around US $25.

-We will also be extending interest-free loan to Crystal Mountain Treks trekking staff to help them get through these difficult times.
+We also be extended interest-free loan to 11 Crystal Mountain Treks trekking staff to help them get through these difficult times.
 This is not a hand out as they will be required to reimburse the funds either by working on the school construction or from future treks.

-The second phase, to begin once the monsoon subsides in late September, is to resume construction projects.
-These projects will provide employment and income for about 20 out-of-work trekking staff, while advancing education opportunities for Nepali youth.
-3 Summits would like to complete another school and at least one hostel for girl students.
-Hostels include a kitchen, dining room, toilets and dorms – all of which allow girls from neighboring villages to live at the school and continue their education.
+The second phase began in November.
+Our construction projects provide employment and income for out-of-work trekking staff, while advancing education opportunities for Nepali youth.
+3 Summits is building two hostels (construction of one hostel has been completed) for girl students.
+Hostels include a kitchen, dining room, toilets and dorms – all of which allow girls from far-flung villages to live at the school and continue their education.
 Without a hostel, most would have to quit school.
 3 Summits will also build a small school after completing the hostels.

 Donations can be made on the Global Pearls site: https://globalpearls.org/projects/asia/nepal/ which immediately provides a receipt for tax purposes.